adekunleoajayi/adekunleoajayi.github.io/index.md

 <p style='text-align: justify;'>
-My name is Adekunle Ajayi, and I'm an Engineering Manager at Qlik, where I lead the AI Platform team.
-You are welcome to my page.
-If you are interested in my CV, kindly check my <a href=" https://www.linkedin.com/in/adekunle-ajayi/" target="_blank">profile</a> on LinkedIn.</p>
+My name is Adekunle Ajayi.
+I’m an Engineering Manager at Qlik, where I work alongside a talented team focused on developing state-of-the-art AI Platform that enables innovative AI-driven solutions. </p>